Raviteq/adrapid-api/source/includes/_templates.md

 formats | | Require the specified format(s)

-#### Sorting columns
+### Sorting templates
-Templates can be sorted by the following templates, in either ascending or descending order
+Templates can be sorted by the following columns, in either ascending or descending order.

 Parameter | Description
 ---------- | ----------